DomWilliams0/name-needed/.planning/backlog.md

 * instead of sleeping to wait for world to load, check if panicked every second
 * add a bg async task that checks for panics, and aborts runtime - currently panics can randomly cause deadlocks
 * restarting should take better care of async thread pool, panics if restart occurs while still loading terrain
+* disable planet cache to /tmp for release/non dev builds
+* save games
+	* specific dir for saved data
+	* common API for saving to that dir
+	* move existing random file dumps to there, e.g. log file, ui state, worldgen cache

 ## Entity diversity
 * animal species